OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

   - `Reader` on the infrastructure
   - `Reader` on the rolling stock

-A grant is a right, given to an user or group on a specific resource.
+A grant is a right, given to a user or group on a specific resource.
 Users get privileges through grants.
 There are two types of grants:

 - explicit grants are explicitly attached to resources